mreda16/mini-ecommerce-backend/README.md

 ## Running the Solution

 1. Update connection string in `appsettings.json`.
-2. Create database initial migrations (i moved from Omarchy Linux to Fedora lately and found migration didn't apply even after tries. will be handled after i wake up :) )
+2. Create database initial migrations (i moved from Omarchy Linux to Fedora lately and found migration don't apply. will be handled after i wake up :) )
 3. Start the API project.
 4. run the Angular project.
 5. Navigate to the Products page.